marcelormendes/sr-landmarks/README.md

 - Use `docker-compose up --scale worker=5` to dynamically adjust worker count
 - Each worker has a unique ID for tracking in distributed environments

-### Asynchronous Webhook Processing

-The application implements an asynchronous processing pattern for the webhook endpoint:

-1. **Request Submission**: Client submits coordinates via the `/webhook` endpoint
-2. **Request Tracking**: System generates a unique UUID and returns it immediately
-3. **Job Creation**: A job is added to the queue for processing
-4. **Background Processing**: Workers retrieve jobs from the queue and process them
-5. **Status Checking**: Client can check the status using the `/webhook/:requestId` endpoint
-6. **Result Retrieval**: Once processing is complete, results can be retrieved

-This approach offers several advantages:
-- **Improved User Experience**: Clients don't have to wait for potentially long-running operations
-- **Reliability**: Processing continues even if the client disconnects or server restarts
-- **Scalability**: Backend can process multiple requests concurrently with multiple workers
-- **Monitoring**: Request status can be tracked throughout the process

 ### Utility Scripts